mini-as/mini-as.github.io/README.md

 written by me as hobby for fun and learning how computers work.
 Minis assembler also written by me, and I used to compile minis OS.
+This project is licensed under the terms of the BSD 3-clause license.
 I hope you enjoy :-)

 Info: